digitaldrreamer/quickdoc/README.md

    curl http://localhost:8002/health
    ```

 The service will be available at `http://localhost:8002` with interactive documentation at `http://localhost:8002/docs`.
+You can set the port in `.env`

 ### Option 2: Manual Installation